Code of Ethics:

 Post Sale Obligations:

-15.Members shall provide new owners with information regarding feeding, veterinary care and training of their pups.
-16.Members are responsible for illnesses present at the time of sale of the puppy.
+19.Members are responsible for illnesses present at the time of sale of the puppy.
 Should the puppy be found to be ill at the time of sale, the member shall be responsible for verified Veterinarian expenses relating to that illness, to a maximum amount equal to the purchase price of the puppy.
-17.Members must accept responsibility for known testable preventable genetic or congenital health problems arising in the first 18 months of the dogs life.
+20.Members must accept responsibility for known testable preventable genetic or congenital health problems arising in the first 18 months of the dogs life.
 If a Vet diagnoses a puppy / dog with a testable genetic or congenital health problem within the first 18 months of it’s life, the breeder must pay verified Veterinary expenses up to the purchase price of the puppy , replace the puppy or take back the puppy and offer a full refund.
-18.Members must provide written post sale agreements outlining any testable preventable genetic health testing that has been undertaken, and when refunds will be offered.
-19.Members must undertake to take back and re-home any dog they have bred at any stage in the animal’s life should it become homeless for any reason.
-20.Members will behave professionally in their dealings with other members, pet owners and the general public,
+21.Members must provide written post sale agreements outlining any testable preventable genetic health testing that has been undertaken, and when refunds will be offered.
+22.Members must undertake to take back and re-home any dog they have bred at any stage in the animal’s life should it become homeless for any reason.
+23.Members will behave professionally in their dealings with other members, pet owners and the general public,

 a) members will treat their customers with respect and will always protect their confidentiality.